eoncarlyle/januaryplayground/README.md

 - Configuration file for cookie durations
 - More verbose error messages
 - Consider allowing to authentication retries to the websockets
+- Consider token-bucketed rate limiting rather than the naive approach

 ### `c03ce94`
 - Should handle network errors separately from auth failures (explicit 403 handing in auth)